brunoaudricc/maze-game-2d-kivy/README.md

-Necessario estar em kivymd2
+Need to use kivymd2

-Bibliotecas usadas
+Libraries used

 Python 3.13.1
 Kivy                2.3.1